jstayton/Miner/README.md

 ### Manually

-1. Copy `Miner.php` to your codebase, perhaps to the `vendor` directory.
+1. Copy `src/Miner.php` to your codebase, perhaps to the `vendor` directory.
 2. Add the `Miner` class to your autoloader or `require` the file directly.

 Getting Started